LSSI-ETH/plmfit/README.md

 Configure the `.env` file in the root directory as follows:

-For local setups only DATA_DIR and CONFIG_DIR need to be defined:
+For local setups only the data and config folder paths need to be defined:
 ```
 DATA_DIR='./data'
 CONFIG_DIR='./config'